luca-henrique/frontend-souv-technical-test/src/README.md

 # Project Architecture

 This project follows Feature Sliced Architecture (FSA) combined with Atomic Design principles and uses Shadcn UI for component styling.
+It also implements React Query for efficient data fetching and caching.

 ## Technologies